JPH-jph/jsfx-guified/README.md

 The themes are bitmaps located in `/ui-lib/bitmap/` and can be changed to your liking.

 ### Installation:
-Drop the folder in your Reaper Effects folder.
+Drop the `JPH` folder in your Reaper Effects folder.
 The plugins will have a `- GUI` suffix in REAPER to distinguish them from the originals.

 Right now the collection includes: